richardohrvall/richardohrvall/content/publication/2015_6_voter_turnout.sv.md

 # More detail can easily be written below +++ using *Markdown* and $\rm \LaTeX$ math code.
 +++
 Kapitel i Jon Pierre (red.) *Oxford Handbook of Swedish Politics*.
-Oxford: Oxford University Press, pp. 229-245.
+Oxford: Oxford University Press, sid.
+229-245.